ngkangting/CSS-Grid/README.md

     In every CSS Grid, Grid lines are created automatically.
 With these Grid lines, the position of Grid items can be easily positioned in any square of the CSS Grid by defining 4 grid lines for **grid-column** and **grid-row**.

     By default, the Grid lines of CSS Grid are numbered.
-Thus, without making any changes, the numbers are used to defined the Starting and Ending line for a Grid item.
+Thus, without making any changes, the numbers can be used to define the Starting and Ending line for a Grid item.

     ```
     grid-column: 1 / 4;                           // 1 is the Starting line and -1 is the Ending line